-This will be a great assistance to the
+This will be a great assistance to the Soviet Union.

-Soviet Union.

-The Secretary: Chairman Mao:
+Secretary:

-from Europe and may be a less of a willingness to be very brutal very quickly in case there is a challenge.
+We will not carry it out in our Administration.
+It occurs in two things, the troop withdrawals from Europe and may be a less of a willingness to be very brutal very quickly in case there is a challenge.